binaryage/totalspaces-web/faq2.md

 ## <a id="system-requirements"></a>What systems will TotalSpaces2 run on?

-TotalSpaces2 is tested on **OSX Mavericks 10.9** and should work on any mac that can run this operating system.
+TotalSpaces2 is tested on **OSX Mavericks 10.9** and **OSX Yosemite 10.10** and should work on any mac that can run these operating systems.
 We also try to add support for new versions as soon as the betas are available.

 ## <a id="finding-totalspaces"></a>Where is TotalSpaces2?